cotobadesign/cotoba-agent-oss-docs/source/rst/Template_Tags.rst

 [2.1]

 The button element is a rich media element used to prompt the user to tap during a conversation.
-Text used for the notation of button, postback for Bot, url when button is pressed can be described as child elements.
+Text used for the notation of button, postback for Bot, URL when button is pressed can be described as child elements.

 * Child element